Adityaskej/fatigue_detection_facial_landmarks/README.md

 + due to github limitation i am unable to upload refer the full file in google drive link for reference -> https://drive.google.com/drive/folders/11ukskfMMFfB2eUq9MschmeGzSRiPH8Py?usp=drive_link

+there is an isssue in requirements.txt if in case of running run the requirments.txt outside the file only for docker purpose